Japan

 Japan is pretty English-friendly, but learning some key phrases will go a long way.

-So here are the top Japanese expression to know:
+So here are some of the top Japanese expressions to know:

 • I’m okay; no thank you; it’s okay; are you okay?